 We would highly recommend spending some time here if you get the chance – whether you’re looking for a relaxing vacation or an adventure-filled trip.
 Thanks for joining us on our Costa Rican journey.

-If you liked learning a bit about how we travel, please subscribe and join us on our journey around the world.
+If you liked learning a bit about how we travel, please subscribe and join us on our journey worldwide.
 Pura Vida and Cheers.

 What is Guanacaste Costa Rica known for?

 Guanacaste has gained a reputation as a tropical paradise with beautiful mountains and many volcanoes.
-Visitors enjoy long summers of activities, culture, and unparalleled biodiversity amongst others.
+Visitors enjoy long summers of activities, culture, and unparalleled biodiversity.

 Guanacaste is renowned for its spectacular mountains and volcanoes, which have earned it the name “Tropical Eden.”
-Several tourists come to Guanacaste each year to take in the warm weather, beautiful scenery, and diverse wildlife.
+Several tourists visit Guanacaste yearly to take in the warm weather, beautiful scenery, and diverse wildlife.

-Costa Rica is a well-known place because of its idyllic beaches, rich history, and active volcanoes.
-But what makes Guanacaste so special is the good times you can have here while enjoying all of the natural beauty.
+Costa Rica is well-known for its idyllic beaches, rich history, and active volcanoes.
+But what makes Guanacaste so special is the good times you can have here while enjoying the natural beauty.

 You can go surfing on some of the best beaches in Central America here, and there are waves of all types to challenge beginners and experts alike.